-Social Media Audits–Common ThemesAnita Kirkbride
+Social Media Audit-Common ThemesAnita Kirkbride

 Facebook Apps for Business Pages

 There are many things you can do on your business page with Facebook apps.
-If you want to share a PDF menu, application form or brochure, you need to add Scribd for Pages.
+If you want to share a PDF menu, application form or brochure, you can add Scribd for Pages.
 If you are using Eventbrite to manage your upcoming events, you should add the Eventbrite app for Pages so people can get their ticket right from your Facebook page.

 Once you’ve installed the apps that will help you do business on your page, consider replacing the default thumbnail image with a customized, branded one.
 The final step is to rearrange the apps in the best order.
 You have 11 app boxes to use–the 12th one is Photos and it cannot be moved.
 The 11 boxes can all be switched up, bringing a current Facebook contest to the forefront so your fans can see where to enter, or perhaps your e-newsletter sign-up form.